 Below: Note how the berries begin to shrivel upon reaching full ripeness.

 Notes: Red Chokeberry is not native to Minnesota.
 It was present in the Garden in the early years.
-Eloise Butler planted it in 1912 - plants obtained from Kelsey's Nursery in North Carolina.
-By the time of Martha Crone's 1951 Garden census, it was no longer extant, and probably died quite early due to a lack of hardiness in Minnesota winter.
+Eloise Butler planted it in 1912 - plants obtained from Kelsey's Nursery in North Carolina and in 1917 from Kelsey's in Boxford Mass.
+By the time of Martha Crone's 1951 Garden census, it was no longer extant, and probably died quite early due to a lack of hardiness in a very severe Minnesota winter.
 It is native to the south and east coast and the eastern provinces of Canada.
 There are now cultivars available that are winter hardy in Minnesota; one such variety is 'Brilliant'.

 The only species of Aronia native to the state is Aronia melanocarpa Michx., the Black Chokeberry.